Sampoong Department Store collapse: Reaction

 The initial reaction of the disaster was an enormous public outrage that led to months of public demonstrations on the streets of Seoul.
 The disaster led to skepticism and fears regarding safety standards on other engineering projects undertaken as South Korea had experienced an economic boom during the 1980s, and it resulted in a review of South Korean safety regulations; the disaster also revealed the level of corruption and greed among city officials, who were willing to accept bribes with little regard for public safety.

 Legacy

 The remains of the store were demolished shortly after the collapse and the recovery operations; the site remained vacant until 2000.
 The families of the victims requested that a memorial be built on the site, but it was opposed by the Seochu District government, forcing the Seoul Metropolitan Government to mediate the dispute.
 In a controversial move, the memorial was built elsewhere and the land sold off to a private developer.
-The site of the collapse is now home to a luxury apartment complex, Acrovista Apartments, whose construction began in 2001 and was completed in 2004.
+The site of the collapse is now home to a luxury apartment complex, Acrovista, the construction of which began in 2001 and was completed in 2004.
+The impeached former South Korean president Yoon Suk Yeol was a resident of this apartment until moving to the Presidential Residence six months after assuming office.